-New Jersey Judgment Liens
+New Jersey Judgment Lien Attorney

 When a person fails to pay on a debt, the business or individual seeking payment may have to resort to a lawsuit.
 When a judge enters an order (or “judgment”) in favor of the plaintiff/creditor, that judgment can be turned into a lien to provide a better means of collection.
-A judgment lien is a lien on property that results from the lawsuit judgment.
+A judgment lien is a lien on the property that results from the lawsuit judgment.
 Judgment liens are an effective tool for collections attorneys.
 This is because a lien gives a creditor a security interest in the debtor’s property.

 How it Works

-Once judgment has entered, a New Jersey Judgment Liens Attorney will obtain and then place the lien.
+Once a judgment has entered, a New Jersey Judgment Lien Attorney will obtain and then place the lien.
 It is important to properly attach the lien to the specific property to protect your claim.
 A mortgage holder has a lien on the property owner’s real estate until you pay the mortgage in full.
 Similarly, the holder of a properly attached judgment lien has a security interest in the defendant/debtor’s property.

 In general, and with some exceptions, a judgment lien against real estate would be paid upon the sale or refinance of the property.
 However, judgment liens impair the property’s equity.
 Therefore, a property owner may have motivation to pay a judgment lien claim as soon as the owner is aware of the lien.